 Once that language shift happens, the next step is to turn those words into action!
 And there’s something you can do today to kickstart a summer of success.
 By tapping into your data from Easter, you can maintain your Easter momentum all summer long.

 A Successful Summer Starts at Easter

 Data can be a powerful discipleship tool.
-In our 2023 State of Church Technology report, Church Management and Donor Software usage has actually increased 4% over the past year, compared to the 19 other tools that stayed the same or fell in usage from the previous year.
-That’s because donor management (and the data that drives it) helps churches make informed decisions that will help them grow and support their congregants.
+In our Church Management and usage has actually increased 4% over the past year, compared to the 19 other tools that stayed the same or fell in usage from the previous year.
+That’s because donor management (and the data that drives it) helps churches make informed decisions that will help them grow and support their congregants.report,

 With a clear understanding of their data, church leaders connect with their members individually to increase generosity and engagement.
 Instead of guessing or following the lead of other churches, you can intentionally communicate and nurture your community.
 The data you collect on Easter (and every Sunday after!) can set your church up for success through the summer season.

 Planning for the summer season is just as important as planning for the big holidays like Easter.
 With many families traveling and taking time off, it’s crucial to have a solid summer plan in place to keep.
 Here are 6 ways for churches to start planning for summer now, a successful and impactful season.

 1. Refine your hybrid experience